Celebrating Samhain

 Popular Samhain Foods

 Popular Samhain foods include traditional autumn fare such as pumpkin pie, apples, cider, roasted meats, root vegetables, pears cinnamon and dark wine.
+The tradition of hosting a Dumb Supper is another way to celebrate Samhain.
 To keep a Samhain party easy, make it a potluck and ask your guests to bring a favorite dish.
-Grab the free Samhain Celebration Planner in the Member’s Library.
+Grab the free Samhain Celebration Planner in the Memberβs Library.

-Samhain marks the beginning of the Wheel of the Year for Pagan traditions.
-It’s ancient roots helped shape modern autumn celebrations including Halloween.
-Pagan or not pagan, Samhain provides an opportunity to connect with family and friends, remember loved ones and look forward to a new season in life.
+Samhain marks the beginning of the Wheel of the Year.
+Itβs ancient roots helped shape modern autumn celebrations including Halloween.
+For those that follow an alternate/nature-based spiritual path, Samhain provides an opportunity to connect with family and friends, remember loved ones and look forward to a new season in life.